miyurud/jasminegraph/README.md

 First, this repository should be cloned into one of your computer's local directory.
 Then change directory to jasminegraph and run ./build.sh to build the JasmineGraph executable.

 ## 3. Running JasmineGraph
-Jasminegraph can be run by executing the run.sh script.
+JasmineGraph can be run by executing the run.sh script.
 This will start master on your local computer while workers are created in the list of the hosts mentioned in the conf/hosts.txt file.

 ## 4. Contact Information